Counselling and psychotherapy in Glasgow and beyond: a space for healing and growth.

-I will aim to build a strong, trusting relationship with you so we can truly work together, drawing on both my knowledge and your potential and insight into your own inner world.
-While my personal experience tells me that being in such a therapeutic relationship is affirmative and feels great, scientific evidence also shows that it is transformative.
+I work as a person-centred therapist in Glasgow and online, which means empathy, authenticity, and unconditional acceptance are at the heart of my practice.
+My aim is to build a strong, trusting relationship with you so we can work together, drawing on both my knowledge and your own insight into your inner world.
+While my personal experience tells me that being in such a relationship is affirming and healing, scientific evidence also shows that it can be truly transformative.

 Finding the right therapist for you